-- "Act" means Information Technology IT Act, 2000 - "ITAct" Information Technology IT Act,2000, its amendments, Rules thereunder, Regulations, and Guidelines Issued by CCA - "ASP" or "Application Service Provider" is an organization or an entity using Electronic Signature as part of their application to facilitate the user for requesting issuance and electronically signing the content through any empanelled ESP. - "Auditor" means any accredited computer security professional or agency recognized and engaged by CCA for conducting an audit of the operation of CA; - "CA" refers to Verasys CA, a Certifying Authority, licensed by Controller of Certifying Authorities (CCA), Govt. of India under provisions of ITAct, and includes CA Infrastructure issuing Digital Signature Certificates & also for providing Trust services such as TS, OSCP & CRL - "CA Infrastructure" The architecture, organization, techniques, practices, and procedures that collectively support the implementation and operation of the CA. It includes a set of policies, processes, server platforms, software, and workstations, used to administer Digital Signature Certificates and keys. - "CA Verification Officer" means a trusted person involved in identity and address verification of DSC applicants and approval for issuance of DSC. - "Certification Practice Statement or CPS" means a statement issued by a CA and approved by CCA to specify the practices that the CA employs in issuing Digital Signature Certificates; - "Certificate"-A Digital Signature Certificate issued by CA. - "Certificate Issuance"-The actions performed by a CA in creating a Digital Signature Certificate and notifying the Digital Signature Certificate applicant (anticipated to become a subscriber) listed in the Digital Signature Certificate of its contents.
+- "Act" means Information Technology IT Act, 2000 - "ITAct" Information Technology IT Act,2000, its amendments, Rules thereunder, Regulations, and Guidelines Issued by CCA - "ASP" or "Application Service Provider" is an organization or an entity using Electronic Signature as part of their application to facilitate the user for requesting issuance and electronically signing the content through any empanelled ESP. - "Auditor" means any accredited computer security professional or agency recognized and engaged by CCA for conducting an audit of the operation of CA; - "CA" refers to (n)Code Solutions CA, a Certifying Authority, licensed by the Controller of Certifying Authorities (CCA), Govt. of India under provisions of ITAct, and includes CA Infrastructure issuing Digital Signature Certificates & also for providing Trust services such as TS, OSCP&CRL - "CA Infrastructure" The architecture, organization, techniques, practices, and procedures that collectively support the implementation and operation of the CA. It includes a set of policies, processes, server platforms, software, and workstations, used to administer Digital Signature Certificates and keys. - "CA Verification Officer" means a trusted person involved in the identity and address verification of DSC applicants and the approval for issuance of DSC. - "Certification Practice Statement or CPS" means a statement issued by a CA and approved by CCA to specify the practices that the CA employs in issuing Digital Signature Certificates; - "Certificate"-A Digital Signature Certificate issued by CA.